AI Content Creation Process

 Congrats, you’re April O’Neil (also, if you get that, I love you).

 Interviews aren’t about checking boxes - they’re about finding $20 bills in couch cushion cracks.
 Some of the best content comes from totally unplanned tangents, usually when you find the person dropping something they think is obvious.
 Or when they get excited.
 Let the conversation breathe.
-Try to suss out the things that ChatGPT sucks at.
-Specifically, pay attention for things like:

 - Personal anecdotes